 Colt Single Action Army Outfit from Miles City, Montana, Circa 1882

 A true piece of Western lore is this Antique Nimschke Engraved Colt SAA.
 This fantastic “shootist” colt single action army comes with a Miles city marked belt and holster.

 Although the actual history of this outfit is unknown, it truly is a piece of the western era.
 This is not a rig an average cowboy would have had, as it would have been a very expensive outfit in its time.
 This rig was most likely used by a law man or an outlaw, maybe both as each frequently operated on both sides of the law.
-The outfit shows decades of use and alterations that would have suited the needs of a shootist.
-Its many years in service shows in its much worn condition.
+The outfit shows decades of use from many years in service and its much worn condition.

 This antique Nimschke engraved Colt SAA was shipped to Schoverling, Daly & Gales, New York City in 1882, in the “soft” for engraving, per factory letter (included).
 The Colt SAA was engraved by Nimschke, nickel plated, and checkered ivory grips were installed.
 The engraving is identical to the sheriff’s model SAA, #80118.
 This sheriff’s model is pictured in “The Colt Engraving Book“ (2nd edition) by R.L.
 Wilson, under “L.D.
 Nimschke”, page 342.
 That gun was also shipped to Schoverling, Daly & Gales in the soft.

 The patent dates are completely worn away and the barrel address nearly the same with only “USA” vaguely showing.
 All serial numbers match and are still readable as well as the “45 CAL” on the trigger guard.
 The engraving is extremely worn on the recoil shields (nearly gone) and the cylinder engraving is very worn, but visible.
 The frame and barrel engraving, although worn, still shows nicely.
 The checkered ivory grips also show a great deal of wear and period repairs, but no major losses.
 Only about 10% of the nickel plate is left in protected corners and on the trigger guard bow.